 FAMOUS PLAYERS AND COACHES

-Some more recent famous players to play for Al Shorta are Khaldoon Ibrahim (an AFC Asian Cup winner), and Iraq national team stars Samal Saeed and his brother Samer as well as current forward Mustafa Kareem.
+Some more recent famous players to play for Al Shorta are Khaldoon Ibrahim (an AFC Asian Cup winner), and Iraq national team stars Samal Saeed and his brother Samer as well as forward Mustafa Kareem.
 However, the most famous player to play for the club that still plays football now is Nashat Akram, who started his senior career with Al Shorta and has played 114 times for Iraq.
 'The Maestro' rejoined Al Shorta in 2013 and captained the club to a third league title in his second spell before leaving the club and joining Chinese side Dalian Aerbin.
 During his two spells at Al Shorta, he scored 20 goals.
-Current Al Shorta captain Amjad Kalaf is also considered to be a legend by many fans, after saving the club from relegation in 2011 and scoring more goals than any other Al Shorta player in the 2012-13 championship-winning season.
+Current Al Shorta forward Amjad Kalaf is also considered to be a legend by many fans, after saving the club from relegation in 2011 and scoring more league goals than any other Al Shorta player in the 2012-13 championship-winning season.

 ULTRAS GREEN HARP